- Home

 The Alpha Course is significant for young people in schools because it allows them to explore faith, address existential questions, and develop values in a safe and inclusive environment.
 It fosters personal growth, encourages dialogue, and provides a supportive community for students on their spiritual journey.

 Alpha takes on additional significance when led by students who have been trained to lead these sessions.
-This student-led approach promotes leadership development and ownership among young participants.
+This student-led approach promotes leadership development and ownership amongst young participants.
 Empowering students to lead the program, offers them opportunities to take ownership of their faith, develop leadership skills, and actively engage their peers in discussions about spirituality and Christianity.
 This approach encourages a sense of responsibility, initiative, and personal investment in the exploration of faith within the school community.